kumarsumit9693/Rat-in-a-Maze-Bot/README.md

 # Rat-in-a-Maze-Bot
 A-Depth-first-Serach Algorithm-Application-on-Problem-Statement

- stepwise explanation of the Arduino code that uses a depth-first search (DFS) approach to navigate the maze:
+ Stepwise explanation of the Arduino code that uses a depth-first search (DFS) approach to navigate the maze:

 Initialize Components: